Miro is a natural fit for workshops and meetings and you can definitely use our product for such needs.

 There are several options for inviting collaborators and conducting a remote workshop or meeting in Miro.

-Users on Team, Business, Consultant, Enterprise, and Education plans are able to share their boards via a public link for editing with anonymous Guest editors.
-This is the simplest way to invite users without the Miro account to contribute to your work on boards free of charge.
+Users on Starter, Business, Consultant, Enterprise, and Education plans are able to share their boards via a public link for editing with non-registered visitors.
+This is the simplest way to invite users without the Miro profile to contribute to your work on boards free of charge.

-Once you make a board accessible for anonymous Guest editors, anyone with the board link can immediately start editing the board content.
-You can share the link with as many Guest editors as you need.
+Once you make a board accessible for visitors who can edit, anyone with the board link can immediately start editing the board content.
+You can share the link with as many visitors as you need.

 - You can have three active editable boards at a time, other boards will be archived